Marguerite Harrison: Military Intelligence operative

 As women were excluded from membership in most professional organizations such as the Explorers Club, Harrison participated in the founding of Society of Woman Geographers in 1925.
 Harrison also founded the Children's Hospital School in Baltimore.

-Later life and death
+Later life

-Following her participation with Grass, Harrison married and moved to Los Angeles.
-In 1942, she offered her services to the FBI in the war effort, but the agency demurred.
+Despite her dissatisfaction with some of her co-producer's edits of Grass, and determination not to marry again.
+Harrison met and married former actor Arthur Blake in 1926 and traveled extensively with him, ultimately moving to Los Angeles.
+In 1942, she offered her services to the FBI in the war effort, but the agency demurred, owing to security concerns.

+Marguerite would also survive her second husband by decades.
+Following his death, she returned to the Baltimore area in 1947 to live with her son and his second wife, as well as continued her writing and speaking activities.

+Death and legacy

-Harrison died on July 16, 1967 in Baltimore at the age of 88.
+Marguerite Baker Harrison Blake died on July 16, 1967, in Baltimore at the age of 88.
+Her ashes were scattered at sea per her wishes.

+Rights to Grass were donated to a museum and it was reissued theatrically in the 1990s.
+In 1997 it was admitted to the National Film Registry maintained by the Library of Congress.